Automate Budget Planning Using Linear Programming

 • What is the estimated return on investment after 3 years (M€)?

-He also can add all the non-financial outcomes linked to the company’s long-term strategy.
+He can also add all the non-financial outcomes linked to the company’s long-term strategy.

 For instance, a project can contribute to initiatives for sustainable development, corporate social responsibility (CSR) or digital transformation.